Skip to contentNotify me by email about available dates

 How does the biodynamic approach differ from the biomechanical one?

 Both come from the same tradition, but they differ in “who leads” the session.
-In the biomechanical approach, the therapist has a plan — they assess where restrictions are in the body and use gentle techniques to correct them.
+In the biomechanical approach, the therapist has a plan, they assess where restrictions are in the body and use gentle techniques to correct them.
 It’s effective work, but driven “from the outside.”
 In the biodynamic approach, which is how I work, I don’t correct or impose direction.
 I create conditions in which your body decides what’s the priority and finds its own way back to balance.
 My role is attentive accompaniment, not fixing.

 How does craniosacral therapy differ from osteopathy?

 Craniosacral therapy has its roots in osteopathy, but over time it became its own path.
 Osteopathy is a broader system.
 It includes diagnosis, structural manipulation, and work with internal organs, often with noticeable physical pressure.
 It’s hands-on work directly on the body’s structures: bones, joints, tissues.
 Craniosacral therapy in the biodynamic approach, which is how I work, operates on an entirely different level.
-I work with the nervous system.
+I work with the whole body.
 Through gentle, supportive touch I create conditions in which the body can activate its own processes of regeneration.

 Does the therapy involve pain?